ooni/ooni.org/content/about/glossary.md

 content depending on the country that the user is connecting from.
-In these cases, the HTTP responses from the network of the OONI Probe user and from the control vantage point will differ, potentially incorrectly indicating the the presence of HTTP based interference.
+In these cases, the HTTP responses from the network of the OONI Probe user and from the control vantage point will differ, potentially incorrectly indicating the presence of HTTP based interference.

 ### HTTP

-Hypertext Transfer Protocol (HTTP) is the underlying protocol used by the World Wide Web which transfers or exchanges data across the internet.
+The Hypertext Transfer Protocol (HTTP) is the underlying protocol used by the World Wide Web to transfer or exchange data across the internet.

 The HTTP protocol allows communication between a client and a server.
-It does so by handling a client’s request to connect to a server, and a server’s response to a client’s request.
+It does so by handling a client’s request to connect to a server, and the server’s response to the client’s request.

 All websites include an HTTP (or HTTPS) prefix (such as `http://example.com/`) so that your computer (the client) can request and receive the content of a website